Bonus HTC Exercise 3.1: Explore condor_q¶

 Requirements expression of a job, how would you do that with

 -af?
 Is the output what you expected?
-(HINT: for ClassAd attributes like "Requirements" that are long expressions, instead of simple values, you can use
+(HINT: for ClassAd attributes like "Requirements" that are long expressions, instead of plain values, you can use

 -af:r to view the expressions, instead of what it's current evaluation.)